jrferrervalero/Makeblock-Extensions-LCD-with-I2C-Interface-Plus/Optional/readme.md

-Scanner I2C Arduino is a support program to know which is the address of your I2C
+Scanner I2C Arduino is a Support Arduino Program to know which is I2c Address.